Picture this situation at school or university.

 Stronger moral compass

 Introverts can stand their ground, even if it’s not popular.
 Less swayed by external events, they let their inner moral compass guide them.
-One 2013 study on social conformity proves this true, showing extroverts are likelier to follow the majority opinion, even if it’s wrong.
+A 2013 study on social conformity supports this, showing that extroverts are more likely to follow the majority opinion, even if it’s incorrect.

 Have unique traits

-The best degrees for introverts understand these aspects, and play into these traits well.
+The best degrees for introverts understand these aspects and effectively capitalise on these traits.
 Let’s take a look at some of them:

 Best degrees for introverts: Be selectively social and earn bank with these 10 courses